 Knees to Chest

 This stretch helps to loosen up your hamstrings, which can have an impact on back pain.
-To do this, lie on your back with one leg bent, foot on floor.
+To do this, lie on your back with one leg bent, and your foot on the floor.
 Lift your other leg into the air.
 Clasp both hands behind the knee and gently pull your leg towards your chest.
 Hold for 20 – 30 seconds and then alternate.

 This stretch can really help you with flexibility in the hips, as well as ease back pain.
 Lie on your back and raise one of your knees.
 Grasp it with the opposite hand and gently pull your knee to the floor.
-Keep your other arm extend to the side to counter-balance.
+Keep your other arm extended to the side to counter-balance.
 Hold for 20 – 30 seconds and then do the other side.

 This one is particularly great for people who work in front of computers most of the day.
 It’s also super simple!
-In a standing position, look forward, relax your shoulders and slowly move your right ear towards your right shoulder.
+In a standing position, look forward, relax your shoulders, and slowly move your right ear towards your right shoulder.
 Use your right hand on the left side of your head to gently pull the head down, but be careful not to overextend.
 Hold for 20 – 30 seconds and then switch sides.

 This one requires a wall to maximize your stretching.
 Place both hands on the wall, fingers pointing up.
 Take one step back with your left leg and gently push your heel to the ground.
 Keep your right leg slightly bent at the knee.
 Hold for 20 – 30 seconds and then alternate legs.

 We can help!
-Schedule an appointment with one of our medical professionals and we’ll work with you to develop a morning stretching program that personalized to your needs.
+Schedule an appointment with one of our medical professionals and we’ll work with you to develop a morning stretching program that is personalized to your needs.